StefanRadic/Java-program-for-keeping-Contacts/README.md

 4. Servlets, JSP technologies were used when creating this project.

 5. To view the source code for xhtml, open the "web" folder.

+6. Check Images folder to see how it works.